-The aim of the Doctoral Programmes in Health Sciences / Psychology / Education is to enable members of the health or education system (that have already aquired a degree on M-level) to take role in public discussion, research and teaching by being able to critically discuss, professionally present and teach, formulate research questions, integrate with one's own original competencies and with interdisciplinary projects the topics related to in Health Sciences / Psychology / Education and to perform research projects and publish research papers in these fields.
+The aim of the programme "Health Sciences" is to enable members of the health system (e.g. therapists, nurses) to take role in public discussion, research and teaching by being able to critically discuss, professionally present and teach, formulate research questions, integrate with one's own original competences and with interdisciplinary projects the topics related to Health Sciences.